-A careful watch for adults and feeding damage in the spring will clue you in to the nighttime visitations of hollyhock weevils.
+A careful watch for adults and feeding damage in the spring will clue you into the nighttime visitations of hollyhock weevils.
 You should examine your plants carefully after dark with a flashlight to determine the extent of your pest problem before deciding how to proceed.
 Often, hollyhock weevils can be handpicked from hollyhock leaves and buds and dropped into a bucket of soapy water to drown.

 Safer insecticidal options are available when hollyhock weevils cling tightly to leaves or there are so many feeding on your plants that hand-picking becomes an insurmountable task.
 Spray insecticidal soap directly on these pests; it will kill them on contact.
-If caught early in the season, you may be able to prevent them from laying eggs by checking nightly, destroying the pests you find, until no more hollyhock weevils are detected.
+If caught early in the season, you may be able to prevent them from laying eggs by checking nightly and destroying the pests you find, until no more hollyhock weevils are detected.

-If your hollyhock seeds couldn’t be spared from the hollyhock weevil’s efforts, you should destroy seed pods as soon as they become visible to destroy eggs, larvae and pupae.
+If your hollyhock seeds couldn’t be spared from the hollyhock weevil’s efforts, you should destroy seed pods as soon as they become visible to destroy eggs, larvae, and pupae.
 Although this will have a serious impact on the next generation of hollyhocks, chances are good that many of the seeds would have already been consumed.
 In the long-run, removing one season’s seeds may save your entire stand and keep the area friendly to future hollyhock plantings.